 The use of vape pens and e-cigarettes has become increasingly popular, especially among young adults.
-According to one report published by the BBC, “Vaping: How popular are e-cigarettes?“, the number of people using vape pen and e-cigarettes grew from 7 million in 2011 to over 40 million in 2018 and continues to grow.
+According to a report published by the BBC, “Vaping: How popular are e-cigarettes?“, the number of people using vape pen and e-cigarettes grew from 7 million in 2011 to over 40 million in 2018 and continues to grow1.

 But how safe is vaping?
 Can you vape CBD Oil?
 And what’s the best way to do it?

-To address them, we’ll need to look at a variety of things, such as how vaping works, what the risks are, which devices to choose, and much more.
+To address them, it is essential to examine a variety of factors, such as how vaping works, what the risks can be, which devices to choose, and other determinants.

-Ultimately, we hope to provide a well-rounded, unbiased analysis of CBD vape pens and oil vaping, as well as the many options (and alternatives) that come with vaping CBD.
+Ultimately, we hope to provide a well-rounded, unbiased analysis of CBD vape pens and vaping oil, as well as the many options (and alternatives) that come with vaping CBD.

 Table of Contents

 For those who have never vaped or smoked cigarettes before, vape pens are the most common option of e-smoking.

 They’re compact, simple, and cheap.
 Many can be picked up at a convenience store or gas station for less than $20.

 vape pens vs e-cigarettes

 At their core, all e-cigarettes (including vape pens) work the same way.